ForPokemonAI/Pokemon_Yellow_Legacy_MOD/README.md

 # AI changes:
 - AI that does not:
-    -Cheat upon switch out or switch in
+    - Cheat upon switch out or switch in
-    -Cheat with knowing the exact damage a move will do -Use moves with no effect
+    - Cheat with knowing the exact damage a move will do
+    - Use moves with no effect
-    -Try to hit flying/digging opponents
+    - Try to hit flying/digging opponents
-    -Use moves the player pokemon is immune to for any reason -Buff/debuff if already at full stack
+    - Use moves the player pokemon is immune to for any reason
+    - Buff/debuff if already at full stack
-    -Use substitute if too low hp
+    - Use substitute if too low hp
-    -Use explosion moves if player pokemon is frozen -Use status moves if the player pokemon already has a relevant status, confusion,
+    - Use explosion moves if player pokemon is frozen
+    - Use status moves if the player pokemon already has a relevant status, confusion,
 - AI that:
-    -Tries to knock out immediately if possible
+    - Tries to knock out immediately if possible
-    -Has a knockout prioritization routine that takes into account accuracy, quick attack, swift, hp drain, charge, etc.
+    - Has a knockout prioritization routine that takes into account accuracy, quick attack, swift, hp drain, charge, etc.
-    -Uses spore if it has it
+    - Uses spore if it has it
-    -Buffs speed if slower
+    - Buffs speed if slower
-    -Paralyzes opponent if slower
+    - Paralyzes opponent if slower
-    -Uses dream eater if player pokemon is asleep
+    - Uses dream eater if player pokemon is asleep
-    -Has an explosion prioritization routine scaling with hp, speed and whether it knocks out the player pokemon or not -Currently set to use Bide as it's opener to make Brock easier as a trapping Onix is insane in the early game.
+    - Has an explosion prioritization routine scaling with hp, speed and whether it knocks out the player pokemon or not
+    - Currently set to use Bide as it's opener to make Brock easier as a trapping Onix is insane in the early game.
-    -Tries to use trapping moves if faster
+    - Tries to use trapping moves if faster
-    -Has a status move prioritization routine that takes into account speed, status move effect and AI pokemon hp -Has a buff/debuff routine routine that takes into account speed, status move effect and AI pokemon hp -Knows which of its moves does most damage to the player pokemon, accounts for charge, multihit, recharge moves -Does not like to use lower damaging moves unless otherwise relevant -Does not like to use Counter below 50% hp
+    - Has a status move prioritization routine that takes into account speed, status move effect and AI pokemon hp
+    - Has a buff/debuff routine routine that takes into account speed, status move effect and AI pokemon hp
+    - Knows which of its moves does most damage to the player pokemon, accounts for charge, multihit, recharge moves
+    - Does not like to use lower damaging moves unless otherwise relevant
+    - Does not like to use Counter below 50% hp
-    -Does not like to use Bide below 100% hp
+    - Does not like to use Bide below 100% hp
 - Possible issues/improvements:
-    -Does not differentiate if a move is guaranteed to knock out or a range -Does not have a specific debuff routine, instead this is together with the buff routine -Is not forced to use quick attack if slower and low on hp -Does not prioritize moves with side effects, just looks at the damage they do -There is an edge case where the AI predicts player pokemon switch out in case it had max debuff applied but as it is so rare it is not addressed.
+    - Does not differentiate if a move is guaranteed to knock out or a range
+    - Does not have a specific debuff routine, instead this is together with the buff routine
+    - Is not forced to use quick attack if slower and low on hp
+    - Does not prioritize moves with side effects, just looks at the damage they do
+    - There is an edge case where the AI predicts player pokemon switch out in case it had max debuff applied but as it is so rare it is not addressed.
-    -There is an edge case with quick attack being the best damaging move and not being chosen that is not encountered in the game and thus not addressed.
+    - There is an edge case with quick attack being the best damaging move and not being chosen that is not encountered in the game and thus not addressed.
 - It consists of six AI ranking routines:
-    -Idiot routine, that stops the AI from using moves that do nothing -Damage routine, that tells the AI not to like using moves that do less damage than it's best move and KO if it can -Buff routine, that gives different priorities to buff and debuff moves depending on the situation -Explosion routine, that gives different priorities to explosion moves depending on the situation -Status routine, that gives different priorities to status/heal only moves depending on the situation -Trap routine, that tells the AI to use trapping moves if it's faster
+    - Idiot routine, that stops the AI from using moves that do nothing
+    - Damage routine, that tells the AI not to like using moves that do less damage than it's best move and KO if it can
+    - Buff routine, that gives different priorities to buff and debuff moves depending on the situation
+    - Explosion routine, that gives different priorities to explosion moves depending on the situation
+    - Status routine, that gives different priorities to status/heal only moves depending on the situation
+    - Trap routine, that tells the AI to use trapping moves if it's faster

 The six routines work alongside each other to create the move priorities and thus it is recommended to run with all of them on for most trainers.
 They can be mixed and matched, nothing will break, but the end results might be suboptimal.
 So you can have trainers that know not to use worse damaging moves than their main one but still be stupid enough to use buffs when they are at 1% hp, for example.

 The exception to this is the idiot routine, 1.
 It has to be on at all times, for all trainers.
 Otherwise none of the other routines will make sense.
 If you want an early game trainer class with random but not idiotic decisions, give them just the idiot routine and nothing else.
 They will then randomly pick amongst any move that does something.

+The required changes for AI are in /engine/battle/trainer_ai.asm, /data/trainers/move_choices.asm and parts of /engine/battle/core.asm